stac-extensions/projection/README.md

 #### proj:authority

-The projection authority is some domain governing body that defines commonly used projections.
+The projection authority is some domain governing body that defines  projections.
 The contents of this field are permissive and any string can be provided.
 In practice, it is preferable to use a known authority.
-Examples include: `epsg`, `iau_2015`, or `ogc`.
+Examples include `epsg`, `iau_2015`, and `ogc`.

 Specifying this field requires that the `proj:code` field also be specified.

 This field should be set to `null` in the following cases:
 - The projection authority is unknown.

 #### proj:code

 Each authority identifies projections by a unique code.
-For example, WGS84 is identified by the EPSG authority using the 4326 code.
+For example, WGS84 is identified by the EPSG authority using the code `4326`.

 Specifying this field requires that the `proj:authority` field also be specified.